 The technology needed to mimic tradition.

 The 120-volt version of the Beko is small and not much more expensive than the high-end Keurigs.
 The plastic pot is somewhat of a technological wonder itself with its thermal bottom.
 There are no pods or filters involved here.
-You add the water, turkish-ground coffee, sugar and spice to the pot.
-It holds 7oz of water, enough for three to four tiny cups of Turkish.
+You add the water and turkish-ground coffee to the pot.
+It holds 7oz of water, enough for three tiny cups of Turkish.
 When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and plays the Muddy Waters Mannish Boy riff to let you know it’s done.
 (I’m not kidding.)
 The process takes less than four minutes.
 You can add sugar and spices to the whole pot now if you like.
 It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep.)

 So…how’s the coffee?

 One thing for sure, it’s consistent.
 We seem to be too busy today to manually make Turkish through the traditional, time-intensive 20-minute process.
 Typically somewhere along the way we accidentally boil it, which adds bitterness.
 The Beko is very precise with temperatures, so it’s likely that it brews a cup of Turkish that’s smooth and tastes near as good as what a Nene in Istanbul makes.
-I use the full 7oz of water for three cups with 2 level scoops of fresh-ground coffee, 1 level scoop of sugar in the raw and a pinch of homemade Turkish Coffee spice.
+I use 7oz of water for three cups with 2 level scoops of ground coffee, 1 level scoop of sugar in the raw and a pinch of homemade Turkish Coffee spice.

 Where to get real Turkish ground coffee.